openstack-archive/infra-manual/doc/source/creators.rst

 governance changes needed by the rename.
 You can use the following
 criteria:

-For new project moving from Stackforge into the big tent: Add a "Depends-On:
-GovernanceID" of the ``openstack/governance`` change that accepted the project into the big tent to the commit message.

 For a project being added to existing official OpenStack project: Create an ``openstack/governance`` change and add a "Depends-On: project-changeID" of the change you make in the following steps to the commit message, and add a comment